2023 Willard R. Sparks Eminent Faculty Award

 He is a fellow of the Royal Entomological Society and was awarded the J.O.
 Westwood Medal for excellence in arthropod taxonomy in 2022.

 The Willard R. Sparks Eminent Faculty Award is the highest distinction given to a faculty member by the University.
-The award is given annually to one faculty member who has made outstanding and sustained contributions to scholarly creative activity, teaching and service, bringing honor and recognition to the University.
+The award is given by the UofM Board of Visitors and includes a cash prize and a commemorative crystal.

 Dr. McKenna is also receiving the 2023 UofM Alumni Association Distinguished Research, Creative Achievement & Excellence in Engaged Scholarship Award for Distinguished Research in Science, Engineering & Mathematics.
 Full details: https://www.memphis.edu/accolades/2023-new/university-awards/alumni-association-distinguished-research-science.php